creynoldsaccenture/bash-template/README.md

 `grunt prod` will run the tasks in prodution mode.
 This will minify all CSS and Javascript files.

-Once the `grunt` tasks have executed in dev mode the bash/cmd prompt should show the following:
+Once the `grunt` tasks have executed in dev mode the bash/cmd prompt should show the following output:
 ```
-$ grunt
 Running "clean:dist" (clean) task
 >> 1 path cleaned.